A Brief History of Series Romance

 - Generally speaking, publishers didn’t number historical categories like contemporary series romance.

-- At 300-600 pages, these books run at a greater length than usual category romances.
+- These books run at 300-600 pages at a greater length than usual category romances.

 - At Sweet Savage Flame, we try to separate historical from category and contemporary romances, as they have different lineages and genre conventions.